ubsuny/WorldOfTextCraft/midterm.md

 ## Problem 2: The Lich King battle
 ![Lich King](data/LichKing.png)

 For Problem 2, we'll run through a different scenario, the Lich King boss.
+The Lich King is named Arthas, and our party consists of a Warrior name Fordring, a Priest named Nakha, and a Rogue named Mograine.
 The configuration files are located at `WorldOfTextCraft/LichKing`.
 (If you quit your terminal window after the last problem, remember to re-run the PATH command so that `WorldOfTextCraft.exe` is on your PATH.)
 Run through this battle with the following commands, including your updated Rogue from Problem 1b:

 ``` bash
 cd LichKing